Gayensubhajit/Task-Management-Tool/README.md

   - 4 bytes: completed flag (0 or 1)
   - 8 bytes: creation timestamp
   - 8 bytes: last modified timestamp

+## Sharing and Distribution

+When sharing this project with others:

+1. Include all source files (`task_manager.c` and `init-db.c`)
+2. Include the database file (`tasks.db`) if you want to share your existing tasks
+3. Recipients can compile the programs on their machine and run them

 ## License